-If you're worried about a child or young person or think they're being abused, even if you are unsure, call 01752 668000 or gateway@plymouth.gov.uk.
+If you're worried about a child or young person or think they're being abused, even if you are unsure, call 01752 668000 or MASH@plymouth.gov.uk

-If you are a professional with an urgent child protection concern, please make an immediate referral to the Multi-Agency Hub on 01752 305200 (or 01752 346784 out of hours) or email: multiagencyhub@plymouth.gov.uk.
+If you are a professional with an urgent child protection concern, please make an immediate referral to the Multi-Agency Hub on 01752 305200 (or 01752 346784 out of hours).

-The Interagency Referral Form can also be used to share information with your local office.
-More information on how to make a referral can be found here.
+The Professional Enquiry Form can also be used to share information with your local office.